kwsch/SysBot.NET/README.md

 ## Support Discord:

-For support on setting up your own instance of SysBot.NET, feel free to join the discord!
-(Beware of un-official discords who claim to be official)
+For support on setting up your own instance of SysBot.NET, feel free to join the Discord!
+(If this repository has been forked, please seek support from the fork owner instead.)

 [<img src="https://canary.discordapp.com/api/guilds/401014193211441153/widget.png?style=banner2">](https://discord.gg/tDMvSRv)